Michael Jackson’s Super Bowl Halftime Show Ranked Among The Greatest [Watch]

 On the occasion of his 1993 halftime appearance, Michael’s latest studio album was 1991’s Dangerous, his eighth full-length recording and first since 1987’s blockbuster Bad release.
 Perhaps unsurprisingly, Jackson’s Super Bowl set leaned heavily on a cluster of that album’s singles: “Black or White,” “Jam,” and “Heal the World.”
 (Dangerous‘ sixth single overall, “Give In to Me,” was issued mere weeks after the Super Bowl, on February 15, 1993.)

-Not to leave longtime MJ fans high and dry, Jackson did tinge the Super Bowl halftime gig with one throwback composition, the 1983 No. 1 hit “Billie Jean,” as excerpted from from his 1982 sixth album, Thriller — an LP often cited as the world’s best selling album ever.
+Not to leave longtime MJ fans high and dry, Jackson did tinge the Super Bowl halftime gig with one throwback composition, the 1983 No. 1 hit “Billie Jean,” as excerpted from his 1982 sixth album, Thriller — an LP often cited as the world’s best-selling album ever.
 Rounding out Michael’s unquestionably fierce Super Bowl set was the 1984 United Support of Artists for Africa charity single, “We Are the World.”

-Michael Jackson Super Bowl XXVII halftime show setlist:
+Michael Jackson Super Bowl XXVII halftime show set list:

 - “Jam” (medley with “Why You Wanna Trip on Me” intro)